 What Goes First Azelaic Acid Or Retinol?

 Well, some skincare products already have this power combo for you!
 It’s the most convenient way.
-But if you prefer using them separately, that works too!
+But if you prefer using them separately, you can find more detailed information on azelaic acid and retinol.

 Now, when you’re just getting started, we suggest introducing these ingredients one by one.
 You can try retinol for a month before switching to azelaic acid or the other way around.